GiacomoPope/kyber-py/interop/README.md

 Tools that allow use of the OpenSSL Encapsulation and Decapsulation API.

-**Note:** this code expects draft-ietf-lamps-kyber-certificates-04 compatible behaviour.
+**Note:** this code expects draft-ietf-lamps-kyber-certificates-06 compatible behaviour.
-This is consistent with oqsprovider-0.8.0.

 OpenSSL setup